What tax allowances am I entitled to?

 Look at the example Patrick to see how this works.

-How does marriage separation affect my tax allowances?
+How does marriage or civil partnership separation affect my tax allowances?

-For information on how marriage separation affects your tax allowances, look at our ‘tax basics section’.
+For information on how marriage or civil partnership separation affects your tax allowances, look at our ‘tax basics section’.

 What are the personal savings and dividend tax allowances?